lukasotocerny/Neural-Networks-Yahoo-Finance/README.md

     } deriving (Show, Generic)
 ```

-This is a data constructor corresponding to the information received in JSON format from YQL API.
+The `Quote` data constructor corresponds to the information received in JSON format from YQL API.
 Module `Data.Aeson` converts JSON data into
 this data type generically through the `decode` command.